 Enmeshment was first described by family therapist Salavador Minuchin.
 It occurs when there is an extreme lack of boundaries, which prevents healthy differentiation into autonomous individuals.
-It tends to be seen most often in families, although it can happen in the context of other relationships as well.
+It occurs most often in families, although it can happen in the context of other relationships as well.

-In an enmeshed pair, because the boundaries are so greatly reduced that one person may adopt the feelings of the other person as their own, without distinguishing that they came from the other person.
-Unlike empathy, where there is some degree of awareness of the other person’s emotions, the emotional states of an enmeshed pair start to become one and the same.
+In an enmeshed pair, the boundaries are so greatly reduced that one person may adopt the feelings of the other person as their own, without distinguishing that they came from the other person.
+Unlike empathetic awareness of another person’s emotions, the emotional states of an enmeshed pair start to become one and the same.

 Parent-child relationships are probably the most likely to become enmeshed.
 This leads to a blurring of roles.
 There can be a comingling of emotions, with each relying on the other.
 The child may have difficulty tolerating distress and rely on the parent to manage the difficult emotions, but the parent also starts to lean on the child for emotional support.

 Enmeshed relationships make it harder for the child to develop good self-esteem and a sense of their own identity, because their identity becomes so caught up with the enmeshed parent’s expectations of them.
 They may not learn the skills to be able to maintain healthy relationships with others.

 An enmeshed parent/child pair may not keep some things private as would normally be expected.
 The parent may share secrets with the child, and the child may identify the parent as their best friend.
 The child may receive special treatment compared to other children in the family.

-The parent may end up trying to live out their own dreams that they were unable to accomplish through the child.
+The parent may end up trying to live out their own unfulfilled dreams through the child.
 The child may feel guilty for trying to do things separately from the parent.

 High levels of enmeshment can lead to anxiety and decreased psychological flexibility.
 This decreased flexibility makes it difficult for the individual to manage distress and problem-solve.